stephen-tan/school_district-analysis/README.md

 ## School District Results
 - **How is the district summary affected?** <br/>
 The entire district has a total of 39,170 students.
 THS has a total student body of 1,635 students (9th-12th grade), with 461 of those students being 9th graders.
 Percentage-wise, those THS 9th graders account for 1.18% of all students in the district and 28.20% of all students at THS.
-Therefore, the district summary was not significantly affected.
+District averages for math and reading scores changed from 81.88% and 78.96% to 78.93% and 81.86%, respectively.
+Math scores decreased while reading scores increased.

 - **How is the school summary affected?** <br/>
 THS' summary was affected for both math and reading scores.
-If the 9th grade scores were not cleaned from the dataset, then average math and reading scores were 83.42% and 83.85%, respectively.
-However, after cleaning the data by removing 9th grade falsified test scores, those average math and reading scores increased to
+If the 9th grade scores were not cleaned from the dataset, then the percentage of overall students that passed math and reading was 65.08%.
+After cleaning the data to remove 9th graders, the overall percentage of students that passed both math and reading increased to 90.63%.

 - **How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?** <br/>
+Out of 15 schools in the district, THS was ranked 8th before replacement of falsified scores.
+After the scores were omitted, THS ranked 2nd in the district.

 - **How does replacing the ninth-grade scores affect the following:** <br/>